solaldunckel/SoulbindTalents/README.md

-# SoulbindTalents
+# SoulbindsTalents

-SoulbindTalents lets you access the Soulbinds UI via the Talent Frame.
+SoulbindsTalents lets you access the Soulbinds UI via the Talent Frame.

 ## v1.0.2
 * Rebuilt the code